-iPhone 11 review: The best non-Pro iPhone model
+iPhone 11 complete review: The best non-Pro iPhone model

 iPhone 11 is one of the smartest phones Apple has ever made, in almost every way.
 It’s the phone of the people.
 Not only is it a workhorse with fast performance, but it’s also cheaper than its predecessor, which is a rarity when it comes to iPhones — and Apple products in general.